Vortex lattice states of bilayer electron-hole fluids in quantizing magnetic fields

-{\em Discussion---} In Fig.~\ref{fig:phase diagram} we propose a schematic phase diagram for strong-magnetic-field states of weakly-charged electron-hole fluids, including the vortex lattices (VL) and Wigner crystals (WC) that appear in our mean-field calculations and other states that are expected due to be stabilized by quantum fluctuations.
+{\em Discussion---} In Fig.~\ref{fig:phase diagram}, we propose a schematic phase diagram for strong-magnetic-field states of weakly charged electron-hole fluids that goes beyond the vortex lattice (VL) and Wigner crystal (WC) states accessible in mean-field theory by accounting for competing (electron-hole plasmas (EHP), Bose-Fermi mixture (BFM), and fractional quantum Hall (FQH) states) expected to be stable in different extreme limits.
+In Fig.~\ref{fig:phase diagram} we mark explicitly calculated phase boundaries by solid lines and phase boundaries expected due to beyond mean-field physics by dashed lines placed at crudely estimated positions.
 Fig.~\ref{fig:phase diagram} extends the phase diagram in Ref.~\cite{zou2024electrical} from neutral to charged systems.
-In describing it we assume for the sake of definiteness that the excess charges are electrons.
-For large positive $\Delta E$ and a low density of excess charges we expect an electron Wigner crystal (WC) to form at all field strengths, with the electrons occupying $n=0$ Landau levels states in the strong field limit.
-The intermediate $\Delta E$ region is occupied mainly by the exciton-condensate vortex lattice states on which we have focused.
-These states are counterflow superfluids in the absence of disorder when vortices are pinned by weak disorder.
-Their interlayer phase coherence is conveniently signaled experimentally by large drag resistances.
-At smaller $\Delta E$ (larger exciton density) quantization of kinetic energy is responsible for a loss of interlayer phase coherence in two distinct states that appear when first the $n=0$ conduction band and then the $n=0$ valence band is fully occupied.
-In these Landau-level (hole) Wigner crystal (LLWC/LLhWC) states the the excess charges are accommodated respectively by a $n=0$ Landau-level WC of valence band holes and a $n=1$ WC of conduction band electrons. \footnote{By valence band hole Wigner crystals we refer to the crystal formed by missing valence band holes in particular Landau levels.
-These quasiparticles have the same charge as electrons and will form WCs with the same period.
-See Ref.\cite{macdonald1985broken}.} Higher Landau level (see \cite{SM}) and fractional (absent in mean-field-theory) analogs of these incoherent states are also expected.
-At smaller values of $\Delta E$, when the exciton density exceeds the Mott limit, we expect to find electron-hole plasma(EHP) states.
-At weaker fields, the spatial distributions of the condensate and the charge density reflect the more complex form factors of higher Landau levels \cite{SM}.
-Landau levels are strongly mixed and vortices no longer host fractionalized charges and therefore do not appear in the ground state.
-Fig.~\ref{fig:phase diagram} is a cut of the electron-hole system's rich phase diagram at fixed small charge density.
-At larger charge densities and weaker fields we expect competition between uniform density mixed fermion/boson fluids (FBF) states populated by both bosonic excitons and fermionic trions (or larger multi-exciton charged complexes \cite{palacios1996long}) and similar states in which the charges crystallize.
+If we assume that the excess charges are electrons, electron WC's form at all field strengths for large positive $\Delta E$.
+The intermediate $\Delta E$ region is dominated by the exciton-condensate VL states on which we focus.
+These states are counterflow superfluids when vortices are pinned by weak disorder and should be easy to identify experimentally by large transport drag ratios.
+At small $\Delta E$ (larger exciton density), interlayer phase coherence is lost due to kinetic energy quantization when either $\nu_e$ or $\nu_h$ is an integer.
+The vortex lattice then evolves into Landau-level electron or hole Wigner crystal (LLWC/LLhWC) states in which the excess charges are accommodated by electron or hole Wigner crystals in the partially filled Landau level.
+The Wigner crystals and vortex lattices have the same lattice constants.
+Higher-integer-filling (see \cite{SM}) versions of these states (not explicitly indicated in Fig.~\ref{fig:phase diagram}) are expected at smaller $\Delta E$ until the exciton density exceeds the Mott limit and EHP states emerge.
+Fractional-filling analogs of these states are expected in stronger fields in clean samples.
+At weaker fields, mixing of higher Landau levels is reflected in the spatial patterns of the electron-hole pair amplitude and charge density \cite{SM}.
+In the weak field limit, vortices do not appear in the ground state.
+In this regime we expect that Bose-Fermi mixture (BFM) fluids, and crystals composed of excitons and electrons, or trions and other multi-exciton-electron complexes\cite{palacios1996long} compete.